Push Endpoint

 Create a New Email Push

-• Email: Fill in the email address to push to
+• Email: Enter the email address to which alerts will be pushed.

-• Push Title: Optional, supports filling in the email title
+• Push title: Optional, supports entering an email subject.

 #1.2 HTTP Push